 I was shocked earlier this week to see the video of United Airlines forcibly dragging a doctor off one of its airplanes because United needed the seat for a crew connecting with another flight.

-This is an excellent example of why organizations must have a set of Core Values and their executives must live by them and demand their people live by them.
-This article is about examples of abuse of Core Values in corporations.
+This is an excellent example of why organizations and government departments must have a set of Core Values and how executives at the highest level must live by those core values and demand their people live by them.

 While there were many ways of resolving this with additional bonuses, reimbursable tickets, or sending the flight crew via alternate airlines, etc. United chose the worst alternative, treating the doctor like cargo.
 The CEO’s statement, “I apologize for having to re-accommodate these customers.” reinforced that the CEO viewed customers as cargo.
 The fact that United met their legal and regulatory requirements does not change the values by which their executives and the acting manager seem to view customers.